5 Things You Can Do When You’re Offline

 I am writing this blog post whilst I am travelling from Amsterdam to Minneapolis.
 That means that I will be offline for about 8 hours.
 8 hours of uninterrupted bliss.
 As you might know from our Time Management Training – time management doesn’t really exist, we need to talk about attention management instead.
-And what better place to focus than an airplane where nobody can reach you?
+And what better place to focus than on an airplane where nobody can reach you?

 I planned beforehand what I want to get done during the flight.
 When I travel I only have my iPhone 8 Plus with me, I noticed that I can do almost everything on that, so there is no reason to drag a laptop along.
 The combination of only having my iPhone with me and being offline means that there is a big chance that I can really focus on several tasks.
 As I am typing this, I have been underway for approximately 3 hours and from the things that I wanted to do during this flight I finished 6 so far.
 Today I am on a daytime flight and these types of flights are productive flights for me.
 On the way back I prefer a night time flight and then I sleep during most of the flight.